JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 1.3 $
 ```

-Note that the rounding is done only for printing, but the original value is unchanged.
+We realize that the rounding is done only for printing, while the original value remains unchanged.

 ```@raw html
 </p></details>